cgrymala/extended-super-admins/readme.txt

 = 0.4a =
 * Plugin now retrieves information about each capability (where available) from the WordPress Codex
 * In addition to John James Jacoby's [WP Multi Network](http://wordpress.org/extend/plugins/wp-multi-network/) plugin, this plugin should now be compatible with David Dean's [Networks for WordPress](http://wordpress.org/extend/plugins/networks-for-wordpress/) plugin.
+* Fixed bugs that caused roles not to be deleted properly
+* Made minor UI changes to make it more obvious how roles are added and modified
+* Added a notice warning users when a role is added without a name

 = 0.3a =